Table of contents

 1. Create a website

-People discover new business and compare products and services online these days, so you need to create a photography website to compete.
+People discover new businesses and compare products and services online these days, so you need to create a photography website to compete.
 Your website should display your work and give prospective clients the information they need to hire you.